marshareb/marshareb.github.io/_posts/2025-6-18-Reparameterizations.md

 **Claim:** If $Z = \varphi X$ is a reparameterization of $X$ and $\varphi$ is cohomologous to $1$, then $X$ and $Z$ are conjugate.

-**Remark:** Our definition of coboundary and cohomologous is a little strong for arbitrary dynamical systems, but for Anosov systems these are fine definitions to take.